owen0712/datastruc2020/README.md

 Kangaroo Simulation

-It is a assignment of WIX2001 Data Structure course by University of Malaya.
+It is an assignment of WIX2001 Data Structure course by University of Malaya.